TOP TIPS: Practical advice on landing pages

 Finally, even after you’ve created what you think is the ideal landing page, be sure A/B test it.
 No web design is ever 100% perfect.. and online trends can change at the click of a button.

-What results do I want from my landing page?
+What results do I want?

 What is a good average landing page conversion rate in 2020?
 While landing pages perform better than main website pages, at a conversion rate of 5-15% according to Hubspot, they can do much better if using the best practices.
 Some of the best landing pages we’ve seen convert at rates of up to 28%!
 That’s right, a good conversion rate is a lot higher than you may think.